 The latest news reports from India indicate that officials from the Inland Revenue Authority of Singapore (IRAS) and India’s Central Board of Direct Taxes (CBDT) and Income Tax Department have met over the last two days.
 In the following week, all parties will share information on suspected tax evaders as well as cases where black money is suspected to be siphoned to India through Singapore’s banking and financial institutions.

-Singapore company registration specialist Rikvin is optimistic that the move will strengthen trust and bilateral financial enforcement cooperation between Singapore and India.
+Singapore company incorporation specialist Rikvin is optimistic that the move will strengthen trust and bilateral financial enforcement cooperation between Singapore and India.

 The high-level meeting comes on the back of Singapore’s Prime Minister Lee Hsien Loong’s visit to India early this month.
 During the visit, he expressed dismay to his counterpart PM Manmohan Singh as Singapore has been cited as a "tax haven" in the Indian Ministry of Finance’s recently published “White Paper on Black Money.”